oscarvictoria/ios-loops-lab/README.md

 }

 // Your explanation here
-The loop will run indefenatly
+The loop will run indefenatly, because it is set to true.
 ```

 ***